ROSEN, TRUSTED INVESTOR COUNSEL, Encourages Rivian Automotive, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – RIVN - Rivian Automotive (NASDAQ:RIVN)

-WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Rivian Automotive, Inc. RIVN between August 12, 2022 and February 21, 2024, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than July 30, 2024.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Rivian Automotive, Inc. RIVN between August 12, 2022 and February 21, 2024, both dates inclusive (the "Class Period"), of the important July 30, 2024 lead plaintiff deadline.

 SO WHAT: If you purchased Rivian securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.